Managed IT Services versus ad-hoc

 Installation of printer drivers, supporting print spooling. (customer must have support agreement in place for the printer hardware itself)

 Phones – support for the desk phone, softphone and end user is included if the phone system was purchased from us.

-If a valid back up service is in place, restoration of end files is included.
+If a valid back up service is in place, restoration of end user files is included.
 This does not include full server or system restorations in the event of system failure.

 Managed Data Protection